globalw/ragflow/docs/references/faq.md

 3. If your issue persists, ensure that the ES host setting is correct:

-    - If you are running RAGFlow with Docker, it is in **docker/service_conf.yml**.
+    - If you are running Tessi ai. with Docker, it is in **docker/service_conf.yml**.
 Set it as follows:
     ```
     es:
       hosts: 'http://es01:9200'
     ```
-    - If you run RAGFlow outside of Docker, verify the ES host setting in **conf/service_conf.yml** using:
+    - If you run Tessi ai. outside of Docker, verify the ES host setting in **conf/service_conf.yml** using:
     ```bash
     curl http://<IP_OF_ES>:<PORT_OF_ES>
     ```